selenide/selenide.github.io/_posts/2019-12-22-advent-calendar-defaulta-lingvo.md

 ### Gradle

-likewise for gradle in `gradle.properties` (you additionally need a line or two in `build.gradle` to get this parameter transfered in to the test task in gradle)
+likewise for gradle in `gradle.properties` (you additionally need a line or two in `build.gradle` to get this parameter transferred in to the test task in gradle)
 ```properties
 systemProp.chromeoptions.prefs=intl.accept_languages=de
 ```